tegimeki/elfyn/README.md

 * `Event`, which is a generic wrapper on a file-descriptor or other OS-specific identifier for I/O operations.
 There are specialized subclasses for:
-  * `Readable`, which is useful on sockets, files, etc.
+  * `Io`, which is useful on sockets, files, etc.
-  * `Waitable`, which can be used for signaling between threads
+  * `Timer`, providing adjustable intervals for periodic actions
-  * `Timer`, offering adjustable intervals for periodic actions
+  * `Notifier`, which can be used for signaling between threads

 The application can use `elfyn::add()` for each event to be handled, and other methods such as `elfyn::every()` and `elfyn::after()`